 By ABUJAH RACHEAL

-The News Agency Nigeria (NAN) reports that no new state had reported a case in the last 24 hours.
+The NCDC says one new state, Kogi, has reported a case in the last 24 hours.

-The NCDC said that till date, 11,516 cases have been confirmed, out of which 7,658 are active cases; 3,535 cases have been treated and discharged, and 323 deaths have been recorded in 35 states and the Federal Capital Territory.
+The NCDC said that to date, 2,501 patients have been discharged and 254 deaths were recorded in 35 states and the Federal Capital Territory.